moonbitlang/moonbit-docs/ffi-and-wasm-host.md

 The example above will export function `add` and `fib`, and the function `fib` will be exported with the name of `test`.

-For Wasm(GC) backend, the `_start` function should always be called to initialize all the global instances defined in MoonBit program.
+For WasmGC backend, the `_start` function should always be called to initialize all the global instances defined in MoonBit program.

 ### Use compiled Wasm